selfcommunity/api-docs/source/includes/api/endpoints/_user.md

 ```

 This endpoint update the profile of a user identified by {id}.
 A user can only update their personal data.
+`username` field must be unique and valid (valid characters are: a-z A-Z 0-9 _\-).

 <h4 id="http-request">HTTP Request</h4>